yashinator99/Project_1/README.md

 # Project_1

 ## Description
+    The Employee Reimbursement System, ERS, allows users to submit reimbursements for business expenses.
+The submitted reimbursement must be approved by that            employee's manager.
+Managers should also be able to see reimbursement statistics.

+## Project Technologies
+    JavaScript, HTML, CSS, SQL, Python, Flask, Postman, Selenium

+## Features
     This website has an employee and manager side of login and functions they can do.
     -Employee
     -Request
     -View past request
     -cancel pending request
     -Manager
     -Request
     -View past request
     -cancel pending request
     -View all request
     -accept or reject pendinig quest
     -View accepted request
     -View rejected request